 An organist named Arundell, whose services Pepys had secured for the Earl of Sandwich, was heard playing 'a fine voluntary or two' here. | |||

-1663 | St James's Palace | Pro LC 9/375 ( RECM I p.43) | |
+1663 | St James's Palace | Pro LC 9/375 (RECM I, 3) | |

-An organ moved 'from Mr Micoes'.
-This may perhaps have been one of those from Denmark House, where Mico had been organist to Queen Henrietta Maria, that he had possibly rescued from its fate at the hands of the Parliamentarians and was now being returned to its rightful royal owners.
-Mico did not resume a court employment at the Restoration.
+An organ moved 'from Mr Micoes' (who was by now dead).
 It was described as a 'larger organ' than the other consort organ referred to in this entry (see above) and appears to have been used as the main organ in the Queen's chapel at St James's.
-Is this the organ in Jan Kip's engraving (c.1688)? | |||
+It could be the organ in Jan Kip's engraving (c.1688) and thus a liturgical instrument. | |||

-1663 | Arundel House, The Strand | de Beer, E. (Ed.), The Diary of John Evelyn (Oxford: OUP, 1955), Vol III p.310 | |
+1663 | Arundel House, The Strand | de Beer, E. (Ed.), The Diary of John Evelyn (Oxford: OUP, 1955), Vol III, 310 | |

 Evelyn heard French and English musicians playing on viols, theorbos and organ here. | |||